How to Grill Seafood

 Spacing

 Our second tip is to give your seafood the space it deserves.
-Give about 1 inch between products so as not to overcrowd the meat.
-It is also good practice to leave 1/3 of your grill space open.
+Give about 1 inch between products to avoid overcrowding the meat.
+It is also best practice to leave 1/3 of your grill space open.
 This space comes in handy when items need moving around to prevent overcooking.

 Patience

 Our next tip is patience.
-Trying to peel off seafood too early will cause sticking and loss of product.
-Wait for the proteins to release from the grill.
+Trying to peel off seafood too early causes sticking and loss of product.
+Though difficult, wait for the proteins to release from the grill.
 We recommend cooking for 10 minutes per inch.

 Once the meat is done, let it rest for another 10 minutes.
 This retains the juice and flavor.
 After all, no one likes a soggy plate.